Time Saves Lives with E-Plan

 When the world changed on 9-11-2001, the need to expediently automate the hazmat information system intensified.
 The EPA initially teamed up with The University of Texas at Dallas (UT Dallas) in late 2000 to develop E-Plan.
 By mid-2001, the revolutionary web-based solution had already received an approval rating of nearly 90 percent from the Region 6 Regional Response Team (RRT).
 Today, Department Homeland Security, EPA and UT Dallas are accelerating usage of the E-Plan program by emphasizing its high level of security.
 In addition to Tier II data, E-Plan makes available other important information instantly, such as:

-- Maps of the area surrounding a fixed facility showing schools, hospitals, other Tier II reporting facilities, etc.
+- Maps of the area surrounding a fixed facility showing schools and hospitals

 - Facility Emergency Response Plans